This is a content holder for the one button emergency notification system.

 C

-Career Services – The Career Services office helps students develop the skills needed to transition from college to the working world.
-The counselors in Career Services can help you write your first resume, prepare for a final round of interviews, and everything in between.
-They’ll even help you explore different careers and majors if you’re not sure where to start.
-Visit them early in your college career in room 104 of the RCC.
+Career Services and Internship Program Office – The Career Services and Internship Program Office helps students develop the skills needed to transition from college to the working world.
+The counselors in this office can help you write your first resume, prepare for a final round of interviews, secure a paid internship for academic credit, and more.
+They also help undecided students explore different careers and majors.
+Visit this office early in your college career!

 Core Curriculum – The Core Curriculum was developed to serve as the academic foundation that all BSU students build on to complete their degree.
 It includes a distribution of general education coursework that allows students a wide choice of classes.
 It is composed of four main areas: skill requirements, seminars, distribution requirements, and requirements within the major.
 The core requirements can be reviewed on your Degree Works Degree Audit.